Essentialism by Greg McKeown | Book Summary

 Are you feeling frustrated and overwhelmed by the sheer multitude of priorities on your never-ending list?
 Well, if so, it’s time to follow the way of the Essentialist from Greg McKeown and his latest book, Essentialism: The Disciplined Pursuit of Less.

-In this inspiring work, McKeown argues that Essentialism “is a systematic discipline for discerning what is absolutely essential, then eliminating everything that is not, so we can make the highest contribution toward the things that really matter.”
+One of the best self-help books, McKeown argues that Essentialism “is a systematic discipline for discerning what is absolutely essential, then eliminating everything that is not, so we can make the highest contribution toward the things that really matter.”

 In this Essentialism summary, we provide the sound advice that the book contains for entrepreneurs and professionals looking to prioritize their lives and accomplish more with less strain, almost like an invincible power that can be unlocked with just one effective framework!